pytroll/pytroll/web/source/quickstart_viirs.rst

 compositer to mpop_.
 Thus it is now possible to generate RGB image composites also for VIIRS.

-We have so far no support for the Day/Night band, but that will follow soon.

 For this tutorial template config files (see :doc:`install`) can be used.
 These are located in the *etc* dir of the mpop_ source.
 Copy *mpop.cfg.template*, *areas.def.template* and *npp1.cfg.template* to another dir and remove the *.template* extension.
 In the config file